-With the two lifetime changing operators introduced do far, ShiftEventLifetime and AlterEventDuration, one can perform the lifetime transformation depicted in Figure 40, but for convenience, we introduce a single operator, called AlterEventLifetime, that can change both the start time and event duration.
+With the two lifetime changing operators introduced do far, ShiftEventLifetime and AlterEventDuration, one can perform the lifetime transformation depicted in Figure 40, but for convenience, we introduce a single operator called AlterEventLifetime that can change both the start time and event duration.
 In this case, we want to push forward the start time to the correct reporting time, and set the duration to 3600 ticks, which is the time between reported values.
 Figure 41 shows how we reassign timeslice lifetimes in this manner.